killertux/gitrub/Readme.md

 Gitrub provides a Rest API to query all scraped data.
 There is a postman resource collection in the resource folder if you want more details.

+### GraphQL API

+Gitrub also provides a GraphQL API.
+This API is available over the URI `/graphql`.
+For more information, you can use a tool like [GraphiQL](https://github.com/graphql/graphiql) or [Altair GraphQL](https://altair.sirmuel.design/).

 ### Scrapper

-The scrapping can be triggered from two places: the API and the CLI.
+The scrapping can be triggered from three places: the Rest API, the GraphQL API and the CLI.
 Also, there is a cron job that handles automatic scrapping of data.

 You can edit the crontab file in `cron/crontab`.
 Notice, if you change the crontab file, you need to rebuild the docker image before re-upping the services.
 You can do this by calling `docker-compose build` and then `docker-compose up` again.